IMI-COMBINE/template2graphs/README.md

     └── relations.py
 ```

-* The [exps directory](data/exps/) consists of a list of experiment directorys with pre-filled template for in-vitro and in-vivo studies.
+* The [exps directory](data/exps/) consists of a list of experiment directory with pre-filled template for *in vitro* and *in vivo* studies.
 Here we just have "dummy" template, but have also shown "dummy2" as an example for adding future experimental runs.
-* The [mapping directory](data/mapping_files/) consist of ontology mapped terms of the template.
-This is catered towards the experiments developed and performed in the project and can be easily adapted for other usecases using the ontology service [OLS](https://www.ebi.ac.uk/ols4).
+* The [mapping directory](data/mapping_files/) consists of ontology mapped terms of the template.
+This is catered towards the experiments developed and performed in the project and can be easily adapted for other use cases using the ontology service [OLS](https://www.ebi.ac.uk/ols4).
 * The [src directory](src/) consists of all the python scripts required to transform the lab data template to knowledge graphs.

 ### Prerequisite